-Oslo Strikkefestival (Oslo Knitting Festival) is Norway's only community-driven, international fiber festival.
+Oslo Strikkefestival (Oslo Knitting Festival) is Norway's biggest community-driven, international fiber festival.

 The goal of Oslo Strikkefestival is simple.
-We aim to promote fibre crafts the way we know them to be: modern, relevant, accessible and always surprising.
+We aim to promote fibre crafts the way we know them to be: modern, relevant, sustainable and always surprising.

 We embrace knitters, crocheters, makers and producers who do things differently, encourage new trends, promote sustainable solutions and puts quality above all else.
 The festival is open to everyone—from the needle-novice to the craft-connoisseur.